davidmerfield/Blot/app/clients/dropbox/readme.txt

 To do
 -----
+* Adding an additional blog to existing app folder under constant webhooks failed.
+New blog had correct folder but old blog still used root.
+I guess we need to acquire a lock on ALL blogs interacting with that dropbox account.
 * Extend sync lock during long syncs
 * Write test to simulate process dying and restarting mid-pull.
 Does the client recover?
 * Write tests for a series of random dropbox client operations (pull, add, push, move, reset, delete) that can be seeded and reliably re-run in the case of failure.